apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**2 dead, including suspect, and 2 police officers wounded in Florida shootout**
+**Singapore's central bank leaves policy unchanged in first quarterly meeting of 2024**

-You can read more about it [here](https://www.cnn.com/2024/01/28/us/florida-palm-bay-police-shooting/index.html).
+You can read more about it [here](https://www.cnbc.com/2024/01/29/singapores-central-bank-leaves-policy-unchanged-in-first-quarterly-meeting-of-2024.html).

 ## Requirements
 - Python 3.8